-Sample algorithms that can be used in this kind of scenarios are Convolutional Neural Networks (CNN).
+Sample algorithms that can be used in this kind of scenario are Convolutional Neural Networks (CNN).
 A Convolutional Neural Network is, in specific, nothing more than a regular Neural Network but has an additional convolution layer at the beginning.

 [Related Article: Machine Learning With Spark]

 Emails have now become one of the integral parts of our everyday life.
-Not just that it provides a medium through which we as individuals communicate with our friends, colleagues and family - it also forms a large part of data that can be processed using machine learning.
+Not just that it provides a medium through which we as individuals communicate with our friends, colleagues, and family - it also forms a large part of data that can be processed using machine learning.
 The best algorithms that could come to rescue here are the Unsupervised Machine learning.
 Yes, you read that right.
-One good thing about the emails is that we might be able to come up with the to addresses predicted based on the from addresses, but the email body is totally unexpected and hence an unsupervised machine learning algorithm will find its perfect usage, such as KMeans.
+One good thing about the emails is that we might be able to come up with the addresses predicted based on the from addresses, but the email body is totally unexpected and hence an unsupervised machine learning algorithm will find its perfect usage, such as KMeans.

 Analyzing the keywords from the message body, the messages are grouped by the common words or most frequently used words in the messages.
 These words define the activity and also provide the decision making to where to classify this email into.
-In the same time, it also trains the learning model with more information to process the upcoming email messages as well.
+At the same time, it also trains the learning model with more information to process the upcoming email messages as well.

 [Related Article: Why Azure Machine Learning?]

-As mentioned earlier, gaining better insights into these near accurate figures involves a combination of various machine learning algorithms such as Random Forest, Linear Regression and Long Short Term Memory (LSTM) and also along with it, the ensembling techniques to produce optimal results.
+As mentioned earlier, gaining better insights into these near accurate figures involves a combination of various machine learning algorithms such as Random Forest, Linear Regression, and Long Short Term Memory (LSTM) and also along with it, the ensembling techniques to produce optimal results.

 Though books provide you with the required knowledge in understanding the concepts well, you will need to have a thorough hands-on along with these books and the related material.